 France (572 km), Germany (373 km), Austria (165 km), Principality of Liechtenstein (41 km), Italy (741 km)

 The Swiss national bank has abandoned its policy of tying the Swiss Franc to the Euro.
-In the beginning of May 2015 the exchange rate is quite stable at around 1.06Sfr to the Euro.
+Currently the exchange rate is quite stable at around 1.09Sfr to the Euro.